RachelBunder/weather_context/README.md

 # Weather Context

 Weather context is a twitter bot that tweets the daily weather measured at Sydney Observatory Hill in its historical context.
-The data is from Bureau of Metereology.
+The data is from Bureau of Meteorology.

-This was mostly motivated by

 My favourite part of weather reports is when they give some context like "Hotest recorded August day" and I wanted to see more of that.
 When I started to look at the graphs I also noted the consistent upward trend and I wanted to explore that more and see how much the temperature has changed  in recent times (but I'm not a climate scientist and this bot in _[#Weather-context-does-not-prove-climate-change](#this-does-not-prove-climate-change)_).